Engineering is about the making of artifacts, software engineering about the making of symbolic ones. Hence the three dimensions of the discipline:

 Models are shadows of reality characterized by contexts and concerns, capabilities and purposes.

 Regarding capabilities the distinction is between extensional (aka denotative) and intensional (aka connotative) languages, the former used to describe sets of actual instances, the latter used for artifacts design.

 Regarding purposes, models fall in two groups: descriptive models deal with problems at hand (e.g requirements capture), prescriptive models with solutions (e.g architectures).
 Differentiated purposes are best illustrated by OMG’s Model Driven Architecture (MDA).

 Descriptive as well as prescriptive models occupy the driving seats when communication between organizational units with independent decision-making has to be anchored to milestones.
-When shared ownership can be achieved agile use of models put them on back seats.
+When cross dependencies (business, organizational, or technical) can be eliminated agile development processes usually put models on back seats.

-Software Engineering is about the making of symbolic artifacts used as surrogates for actual business objects, events, and behaviors.
+Software Engineering is about the making of symbolic artifacts used as surrogates for actual business objects, events, and activities.
 Surprisingly, that critical distinction is generally overlooked by modeling languages, as if it was a matter of preference.
-This primary flaw introduces a confusion that encroaches upon models all along the engineering process.
+That primary flaw can undermine the whole of models and consequently subvert model based engineering process.